gateway4labs/rlms_ilabs/README.rst

   RLMS = ['ilabs', ... ]

 The ``/iLab/clientList.aspx.cs`` provides an optional feature that should be deployed within an iLab Service Broker.
 It is a service that returns a list of lab clients available for an specific authority.
+Can be installed for ISA releases 4.3.1 or newer.
+You will need Visual Sudio to compile it.

+A precompiled version can be download from here: `http://ilabs.cti.ac.at/Precompiled.zip <http://ilabs.cti.ac.at/Precompiled.zip>`.

 Profit!